Establishment and Evolution of the Foreign Player Quota System

 Team Strategies and Future Outlook

 Under the foreign player quota, each team has developed its own acquisition strategy.
 While teams like the SoftBank Hawks acquire MLB veterans at high salaries, others like the Hiroshima Carp discover raw talent from minor leagues and independent leagues through their own scouting networks.
-A recent trend shows more teams prioritizing adaptability to Japanese baseball and team contribution over mere power hitting or fastball velocity.
+A trend emerging in the 2020s shows more teams prioritizing adaptability to Japanese baseball and team contribution over mere power hitting or fastball velocity.
 Looking ahead, discussions center on gradual reforms such as maintaining the current four-player quota while adjusting the treatment of foreign players in development slots and potentially creating an Asian player category.
 For NPB to maintain its presence in international talent competition, balancing flexible system operation with Japanese player development is essential.